Causal Multi-Task Demand Learning: Causal Identification

+We formulate causal identification of a conditional target as a meta-learning problem in which both the support information and query supervision must be carefully designed to address confounding.
+We develop this construction step by step before presenting our estimator.

+{\bf Conditioning on the Full Price History.} Because prices are confounded with latent task parameters, we first enlarge the conditioning set to include the full price history.
+Specifically, consider the target

+which conditions on all endogenous price realizations, including the query price $p_{iK}$, leaving the demand $D_{iK}$ as supervision target for learning.
+A natural meta-learning estimator solves

-While this modification addresses confounding at the level of conditional means, it results in a new identification challenge.
-The issue arises because the meta-learner has explicit access to the query price point $p_{iK}$.
-The supervision signal for task $i$ enters only through the scalar inner product $P_{iK}^\top \Theta_i$.
+with $P_{iK}=(1,p_{iK})^\top$.
+Because the full confounded price vector $p_{i1:K}$ is included as a covariate, this removes confounding at the level of conditional means, rendering the residual in \eqref{eq:meta-ideal} mean-zero under the target \eqref{eq:target-full}.
+However, it introduces a new failure mode of \textit{identifiability}.
+The issue arises because the meta-learner has explicit access to the query price point $p_{iK}$, and the supervision signal for task $i$ enters only through the scalar inner product $P_{iK}^\top \Theta_i$.
 Consequently, the empirical risk in \eqref{eq:meta-ideal} is invariant to shifts of the predicted parameter vector along directions orthogonal to $P_{iK}$.
 Formally, for any candidate prediction $\widehat{\Theta}_i$ and any measurable scalar function $\phi$ of the inputs, define